6.1 – The balance sheet equation

-- A Balance sheet also called the Statement of Financial Position is prepared on a flow basis which depicts the financial position of the company at any given point in time.
+- A Balance sheet also called the Statement of Financial Position is prepared on a flow basis that depicts the company’s financial position at any given point in time.
 It is a statement which shows what the company owns ( assets) and what the company owes (liabilities)

 - A business will generally need a balance sheet when it seeks investors, applies for loans, submits taxes etc.

-- Liabilities are obligations or debts of a business from past transactions and Share capital is number of shares * face value
+- Liabilities are obligations or debts of a business from past transactions, and Share capital is the number of shares * face value.

-- Surplus is where the profits of the company reside.
+- The surplus is where the profits of the company reside.
 This is one of the points where the balance sheet and the P&L interact.
-Dividends are paid out of the surplus
+Dividends are paid out of the surplus.

-- Non-current liabilities or the long term liabilities are obligations which are expected to be settled in not less than 365 days or 12 months of the balance sheet date
+- Non-current liabilities or the long-term liabilities are expected to be settled in not less than 365 days or 12 months of the balance sheet date.

 - Deferred tax liabilities arise due to the discrepancy in the way the depreciation is treated.
-Deferred tax liabilities are amounts of income taxes payable in the future with respect to taxable differences as per accounting books and tax books.
+Deferred tax liabilities are amounts of income taxes payable in the future concerning taxable differences as per accounting books and tax books.

-- Current liabilities are the obligations the company plans to settle within 365 days /12 months of the balance sheet date.
+- Current liabilities are the company’s obligations to settle within 365 days /12 months of the balance sheet date.

 - In most cases, both long and short term provisions are liabilities dealing with employee-related matters